-Citation of Sources for Reading Report and Research Papers
+Citation of Sources for Reading Reports and Research Papers

-Citing sources is required in research papers.
-To avoid plagiarism, it is critical to cite the sources used in your writing.
+It is critical to avoid plagiarism by citing the sources used in your writing.
 T-Net uses the Modern Language Association (MLA) system of citation.
 The following MLA citation summary is an introduction to this popular style guide.
-The MLA system will provide a common style guide to Core Module participants for parenthetical citation of sources in essays and in the ministry project reports and thesis.